 The BBB gave the company an “A +” rating when this review was created.
 See the BBB file for updates and more information.

-The BBB previously another website for the company: “NHC123.com” (where NHC likely refers to Natures' Health Connection).
-When I checked, the site did not appear to be working.
-This may be the original company website that is no longer being used.
+The BBB previously had another website for the company: “NHC123.com” (where NHC probably refers to Nature's Health Connection).
+This may be the original company website which is no longer being used.

 The website for Australian Dream and Nature’s Health Connection is: AustralianDream.com.

-During this review, I discovered another address for Nature’s Health Connection: 121 Pelfrey Drive, Campton, KY—which is about 3 miles from the Plummer Street address.
+Another address for Nature’s Health Connection: 121 Pelfrey Drive, Campton, KY—which is about 3 miles from the Plummer Street address.
 When I spoke to the representative at Nature’s Health Connection, I was told this address is no longer valid.
-I wanted to mention this because some websites still list the Pelfrey drive address.

-According to the AustralianDream.com website, the customer service number is 888-600-4642.
-The contact page of the product website also has an email option; however, I recommend calling them if you have a question.
+The customer service number is 888-600-4642.
+The contact page of AustralianDream.com also has an email option; however, I recommend calling them if you have a question.
+They have helpful customer service reps.
 The BBB also lists another contact number of 606-668-6533.

 Is Australian Dream Sold In Australia?